Acular (Ketorolac Trometamol)

 Driving and Operating Machinery

-Wait for your vision to clear completely after using Acular before driving or operating machinery.
+Wait for your vision to clear completely after using Acular before you drive or operate machinery.

 Storage